southside-chillers/southside.chillers.online/southside/content/chapters/the-many-eyed-god.md

 “He says okay,” says Galadriel.

-They lead Magic back through the mirror room to the octopus closet and transfer one of her shackles to the octopus statue itself.
+They lead Magick back through the mirror room to the octopus closet and transfer one of her shackles to the octopus statue itself.

 “Don’t leave me!” she whimpers, articulating a complete thought for the first time since the incident in the oni room.
 “Please!”

-“I’m sorry, Magic,” says Harlan.
+“I’m sorry, Magick,” says Harlan.
 He tugs at the shackles.
 “We have to.
 We can’t take the risk that the spirit will possess you.”

 “No!
 Don’t—don’t—chain me up like an animal!”